Scehduled Services - DAN AIR REMEMBERED

 The Nord 262 joined the fleet in 1970 offering passengers greater comfort.
 The 'Link-City' flights had minimal turnarounds of a little as five minutes at the airports served.
 This convenience pleased passengers, but irritated British Rail, who formally objected to the flights.

-By 1971 several different 'Link-City' services were being operated.
+1971 saw several different 'Link-City' services operated.
 Birmingham, Tees Side, Prestwick, Leeds/Bradford and Bournemouth were added to the network.
-Several aircraft flew the services in different directions, giving passengers greater flexibility.
-The seventies saw Dan-Air operate a huge programme of scheduled services into the Isle of Man, at one time, the island was served from Manchester, Carlisle, Prestwick, Cardiff, Bristol, Leeds, Bournemouth, Newcastle, Tees-side, Jersey and Glasgow, among others.
+Various aircraft flew the services in different directions, giving passengers greater flexibility.
+The seventies saw Dan-Air operate a programme of scheduled services into the Isle of Man from Manchester, Carlisle, Prestwick, Cardiff, Bristol, Leeds, Bournemouth, Newcastle, Tees-side, Jersey and Glasgow.
 The Channel Islands were well served from many UK airports.
-With Jersey and Guernsey having services from Gatwick, Bournemouth, Leeds, Manchester and others.
+With Jersey and Guernsey having services from Gatwick, Bournemouth, Leeds, Manchester.

 • Newcastle - Stavanger & Kristiansand